thelastoutpostworkshop/FastDisplayPrototyping/README.md

 >ℹ️ You can replace any numeric value with **w** or **h** and it will be replaced by the width or the height of the display, for example `lh10,10,w`<br>
 >ℹ️ For most serial commands, you don't need to specify a color, as they will use the current color set by the `#` serial command.
 This reduces the amount of typing needed<br>
 >ℹ️ For colors you can use this [RGB565 Color Picker](http://www.barth-dev.de/online/rgb565-color-picker/#) (There are many others on the web)<br>
->ℹ️ Some graphical functions are not avalaible in Adafruit GFX, they are indicated in the table with the symbol ⚠️
+>ℹ️ Some graphical functions are not avalaible in Adafruit GFX, they are indicated in the table with the symbol⚠️

 | Graphical function | Corresponding Serial Command Example | Description |
 |--------------------|---------------------------------------|-------------|